When we introduce a sentence with an affirmative opinion phrase, like creo que, opino que, me parece que..., it is followed by the indicative:

 I think the fruit is very expensive in this shop.

-However, if we make the sentences above negative we use the subjunctive and not the indicative:
+However, if we make the sentences above negative we use the subjunctive rather than the indicative:

 Here are some more common opinion phrases where this rule applies: